-An off-leash dog area at Oldfield Oaks is scheduled to open in spring 2018.
-It will have a 5-acre fenced field with a 0.3-mile looped trail, a separate 0.6-acre fenced area for small dogs, a 40-car asphalt parking lot, and a trail that will connect to the forest preserve's existing looped trail.
+An off-leash dog area opens June 19, 2018 at 10 a.m.
+It features two fenced areas, including a 6-acre area for large dogs with a and a 0.6-acre area for small dogs.
+It also features a 0.35-mile turf looped trail, a 40-car asphalt parking lot and a trail that connects to the forest preserve's existing looped trail.

 Oldfield Oaks is an excellent example of an intact, mature oak woodland, a natural wetland, and a restored prairie.
 With this diverse mix of ecosystems, the preserve is home to a variety of wildlife, from foxes to great horned owls to western chorus frogs.
 Wildlife conservation efforts such as amphibian monitoring and bird counts take place at the preserve.

 The Forest Preserve District has removed weedy invasive brush from several areas of the preserve to allow light to reach the woodland floor.
 As a result, wildflowers and other native vegetation are once again thriving at Oldfield Oaks.

 The entrance is 0.25 mile east of Lemont Road on the south side of 87th Street/Oldfield Road.

 Oldfield Oaks has a 0.6-mile South Loop Trail and a 1.1-mile limestone North Loop Trail, which weaves through mature oak woodlands and restored prairie and has several switchbacks that offer uphill and downhill hiking.